nyumaya/nyumaya_audio_recognition/README.md

 ## WebDemo

 An experimental miminal web demo is available [here](https://nyumaya.com/demo/).
-This currently only works with firefox and requires to set javascript.options.shared_memory in about:config to True
+This currently only works with a recent version of firefox.

 ## Credits:
 - [honk](https://github.com/castorini/honk) For inspiration and model ideas